Jamie-B22/ITC_Data_Mining_Project/readme.md

 #### Database Setup:
 1. A MySQL database is used to store the data and the database upload process in `SQL_uploader.py` in this project has a few components specific to MySQL, so for compatibility MySQL should be installed and used.
-   *Note that to connect to a MySQL database from SQLAlchemy in Python the `mysqlclient` package is used.
-Users running a 32 bit version of Python 3 on a 64 bit machine will have major issues installing and importing `mysql` client unless they install and use a 64 bit version of Python 3.*

 2. The database and table schema can be created in your MySQL localhost by running the `goodreads_data db and table creation script.sql` in SQL.
 The only strictly necessary step here is to create a database named `goodreads_data` in the highest level of your localhost